 The first piece of steel was cut on the 16 September 2013 for the MV LOCH SEAFORTH, marking the start of construction on the new vessel.

 The first steel-cutting ceremony took place at Flensburger Schiffbau-Gesellschaft MBH and Co KG shipyard in Flensburg, Germany, where the ship is being built.
-Andy Robertson and Nick Johnson from Lloyd’s Banking Group, joined Guy Platten, CEO of Caledonian Maritime Assets Ltd (CMAL) and Andrew Duncan, Director of Vessels at CMAL to push the button to start the steel cutting machine.
+Andy Robertson and Nick Johnson from Lloyd’s Banking Group, joined our CEO Guy Platten and Andrew Duncan, Director of Vessels at CMAL to push the button to start the steel cutting machine.

 Guy Platten commented: “Today’s steel cutting marks an exciting stage of the ferry building process as work gets underway on construction of the vessel.